erictune/adventofcode2022/README.md

 # adventofcode2022
 I'm trying to solve Advent of Code 2022 while learning the Rust language.
-I'm writing code as if for work or an OSS project, not as fast as possible: handling most errors, structuring code as a library, and writing unit tests.
+The goal is not "code golf" or speed.
+It is to learn to use Rust as if I were using it for work or an OSS project: handling errors, using modules and packages, and writing tests.

-Each directory `day`_`n`_ is a crate with a binary.
+Each directory `day`_`n`_ is a crate with a library and a binary.
 The website examples are used as unit test inputs.
 Problem inputs are saved as `day`_`n`_`/input.txt`.
 For example: